dev-agrawalm/SMU-Game-Engine/README.md

 # SMU Game Engine
 Game engine developed by Manav Agrawal from 2021 to 2022 as part of SMU Guildhall's graduate program

+The game engine and game projects are all built using C++ 17, imgui, fmod, and directx11

 ## Project Key